popsiiicle/spacegame/README.md

 Melee is another arm?

 ### Weapons
+(will have creation dates for all of these weapons, some in the past and some in the future)

-#### Heavy Caliber Sniper Rifle
+#### Anti-material Sniper Rifle
-- Enormous anti-material rifle, shoulder mounted
+- Enormous large caliber sniper rifle, shoulder mounted
 - long scope in time
 - one shot to eye
 - laser sight visible to enemies.
 During scope in, turns from red to green when the gun is ready to fire, as a warning shot.